mpokorny/mpims/README.md

 ## Possible extensions ##

-- Support access to tiled MS data columns, such as those created by a TiledColumnStMan instance.
+- Support access to tiled MS main table data, such as those created by a TiledColumnStMan instance.
-- Support access to non-uniform MS data columns, such as those created by a TiledDataStMan instance.
+- Support access to non-uniform MS main table data, such as those created by a TiledDataStMan instance.

 ## Build instructions ##